401-advanced-javascript-joejemmely/lab-09/README.md

 #### Running the app

 - `npm start`
+- Endpoint: `api/v1/categories`
-- Endpoint: `/foo/bar/`
+- Endpoint: `api/v1/players`
-  - Returns a JSON object with abc in it.
-- Endpoint: `/bing/zing/`
+- Endpoint: `api/v1/teams`

-  - Returns a JSON object with xyz in it.

 #### Tests

-- How do you run tests?
+- How do you run tests? `npm test`
 - What assertions were made?
-- What assertions need to be / should be made?
+Models and server are partially tested

 #### UML